bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 |tag-ops-changed|

-Shifting towards highly configurable ivy projects we needed to move the :file:`app.yaml` to a new location in the |ivy-engine|.
+Shifting towards highly configurable Ivy projects we needed to move the :file:`app.yaml` to a new location in the Axon Ivy Engine.

 .. container:: admonition note toggle